All Episodes

 Eric, get to it.

-What what what what am I responsible?
+What am I responding?

 What did I do wrong?

-We have foolish people like James Dobson saying, I will never vote for McCain and wound up eating his word.
+We have foolish people like James Dobson saying, I will never vote for McCain, and wound up eating his word.

-We had people down here in Charlotte, we had a Jeff Katz here, just really everybody was just so hard on McCain, and he was so bloodied and brutalized in it, and what happened is we suppressed, we well, we depressed our own turnout.
+We had a Jeff Katz here, just really, everybody was just so hard on McCain, and he was so bloodied and brutalized in it.

 Now, Rush, come on, please.

-No, I'm I respectfully disagree with you on this.
+I respectfully disagree with you on this.

-I think please those of us who were sounding those warning bells have been vindicated as right all those many months ago.
+I think those of us who were sounding those warning bells have been vindicated as right all those many months ago.

-I and was silly.
+Ann was silly.

-Hold on, look at look at there were a lot of people talking about voting for Hillary.
+There were a lot of people talking about voting for Hillary.

 Hold on.